osgeonl/geonetwork-dutch-skin/README.md

 This project contains a skin for the GeoNetwork Opensource project at https://github.com/geonetwork.
 A skin generally consists of a number of overrides for templates (html), styles (less) and scripts (js).
 The skin can be added to a GeoNetwork core instance as a git submodule.

 This work has been started by Kadaster Netherlands and is further maintained by the GeoNetwork Usergroup Netherlands.
-If you find any issues, use the github issue traker here https://github.com/osgeonl/geonetwork-dutch-skin/issues.
+If you find any issues, use the github issue tracker here https://github.com/osgeonl/geonetwork-dutch-skin/issues.

 The license of the project is GPLv2.